Symptoms of Opioid Withdrawal and Detox

 Medications used during withdrawal may include methadone and buprenorphine.
 Once completely out of the system, we introduce naltrexone and suboxone to manage symptoms and prevent relapse.
 These medications reduce the craving for opioids or block the pleasurable effects of use.
 Also, they can cause unpleasant side-effects that are similar to withdrawal symptoms if relapse occurs.
 Methadone and suboxone continue in medical maintenance programs after release from a rehab facility.

-What to Expect From Opioid Detox Center Treatment
+What to Expect From an Opioid Detox Center

 At the height of the opioid crisis, the Secretary of Health and Human Services (HHS) created a protocol.
 Meant to more comprehensively deal with opioid treatment, the recommendations covered five critical points.
 These were considered paramount to successful opioid detox and relapse prevention: